 Serving Suggestions

-These fluffy low carb pancakes make the perfect breakfast.
+These fluffy low carb hotcakes make the perfect breakfast.
 I love to eat them on their own, with a drizzle of maple syrup, but turn them into a full-blown breakfast with some of these sides:

 Frequently Asked Questions